sb2nov/mac-setup/README.md

     $ brew tap samueljohn/python
     $ brew tap homebrew/science

 Then, install the `gfortran` dependency which we will need to build the libraries:

     $ brew install gfortran

+Then, install `Nose` dependency which we will need to build the libraries:

+    $ pip install nose

 Finally, you can install Numpy and Scipy with:

     $ brew install numpy